-UPCOMING REGULAR BOARD MEETING December 9th, 2023 - 9:00 AM HST At The Community Center
+UPCOMING ANNUAL BOARD MEETING March 9th, 2024 - 9:00 AM HST At The Community Center

 How To Join The DHCA Website Click on register in the upper right corner to join this website.
 Registering will allow owners to access the members-only pages.
 New registrations are usually approved during DHCA office hours.
 Monday, Wednesday, Friday - 8 AM to Noon